The school transport team administers applications for free school transport for children of compulsory school age.

 What do I do if the bus pass is lost or stolen?

-You should inform us immediately and we will arrange to issue a new pass.
-You will have to pay a fee of £6 for the new pass and may have to provide new photographs if we do not have any on file.
+You should inform us immediately and we will arrange to issue a new bus pass.
+You will be required to pay a fee for the new bus pass this will be a maximum of £10 per pass and you may need to provide new photographs if we do not have any on file.

 How does parental preference affect entitlement to free home to school transport?

-If you express a preference for a school that is more than 2 miles (primary) and 3 miles (secondary) from the parental home using the shortest available walking route (judged to be safe), and are successful in obtaining a place, you would not be entitled to free transport for your child if there is a nearer qualifying school under 2 miles (primary) and 3 miles (secondary) from the parental address.
+If you express a preference for a school that is more than 2 miles (primary) and 3 miles (secondary) from the parental home using the shortest available walking route (judged to be safe), and are successful in obtaining a place, you would not be entitled to free transport for your child if there is a nearer qualifying school.

 Is help with transport available if my child has a medical condition?